illinoistech-itm/jhajek/itmo-544/mp1/mp1.md

 * The I we are all using us-east-2 as our default region
 * That the access keys are already created and not needed in this script
 * That the security-group has been already created and all of the proper ports are open
+* That the proper IAM minimal user permissions are set in for your IAM user

 ## Deliverable

-Create a folder named: week-06 under your class folder in the provided private repo.
+Create a folder named: **mp1** under your class folder in the provided private repo.
 In the folder there will be three shell scripts:

 * A script named: `create-env.sh`
-  * This script will create an EC2 instance that installs an Apache Web Server on launch
+  * This script will deploy, configure, and create all the AWS infrastructure our three-tier application needs
+* A script named: `install-app.sh`
-* A script named: `install-env.sh` will install the Apache 2 webserver
+  * This script will install all the application components and format EBS volumes
 * A script named: `destroy-env.sh`
   * This script will terminate all infrastructure you have created